-Rion Amilcar Scott’s Insurrections is a finalist for the 2017 PEN/Robert W. Bingham Prize for Debut Fiction.
+Rion Amilcar Scott’s Insurrections is the winner of the 2017 PEN/Robert W. Bingham Prize for Debut Fiction.
 The following is an excerpt from the short story collection.

 The Legend of Ezekiel Marcus

 A month after school opened—when the most coveted boys had paired off with the most coveted girls and, for the majority of us, our affections were going tragically unreturned—Mr. Coles, the new art teacher, decided he hated Ezekiel Marcus.
 It was in the way he shied from addressing Zeke whenever he could, the upturned curve of his lip when he was unable to avoid talking to him, and his clear relief during Zeke’s frequent absences.
 Mr. Coles wasn’t like most of the other teachers at Alfred McCoy Middle School; he was essentially a good and decent man, so he would have never admitted what was plain to me.
 Even to this day—wherever he is, certainly no longer a teacher—I bet if I were to ask him about these old times, he’d deflect with his signature joke, I hated you all equally.
 Then, thinking twice, he’d take the edge off and add, I loved you all equally, too.